 Today, we talked all about thyroid nodules and what you can do to start treating them naturally.
 The first thing I did mention, though, was how important it always is to understand your body and to know when your body is trying to tell you something.

 Consider taking the Thyroid Quiz (8) today.
 It is a collection of very simple questions, which can go a long way in helping to determine the health of your thyroid.
-Consider it a launchpad for better health, starting today, and start to understand a little bit more about your thyroid.
-Afterwards, follow the action steps I outlined and get back to feeling more like yourself today.
+Think of it like a launchpad for better health, starting today, and start to understand a little bit more about your thyroid.
+Afterward, follow the action steps I outlined and get back to feeling more like yourself today.

 Dr. Alan Glen Christianson (Dr. C) is a Naturopathic Endocrinologist and the author of The NY Times bestselling Adrenal Reset Diet.